-How do ClickFunnels help non-profits in getting donors, acquiring new volunteers, growing, and funding their missions?
+How do ClickFunnels help non-profits to get donors, acquire new volunteers, grow, and fund their missions?

-As almost everyone and their great-grandma are already aware of how super-helpful this sale funnel software can be for small business owners, B2B, service providers, coaches, consultants, and many other niches…
+As almost everyone and their great-grandma are already aware of how helpful this sale funnel software can be for small business owners, B2B, service providers, coaches, consultants, and many other niches

 Well, that’s what I am going to help you answer in this post.